repobee/repobee/docs/getting_started.rst

     tech-savvy enough to translate the instructions into some other shell environment.

-The basic workflow of repomate is best described by example.
+The basic workflow of Repomate is best described by example.
 In this section, I will walk you through how to set up an Organization_ with master and student repositories by showing every single step I would perform myself.
 The basic workflow can be summarized in the following steps:

 1. Create an organization (the target organization).
-2. Configure repomate for the target organization.
+2. Configure Repomate for the target organization.
 3. Verify settings.
 4. Migrate master repositories into the target organization.
 5. Create one copy of each master repo for each student.

-There is more to repomate, such as opening/closing issues, updating student repos and cloning repos in batches, but here we will just look at the bare minimum to get started.
+There is more to Repomate, such as opening/closing issues, updating student repos and cloning repos in batches, but here we will just look at the bare minimum to get started.
 Now, let's delve into these steps in greater detail.

 Create an organization
 ======================
-This is an absolutely necessary pre-requisite for using ``repomate``.
+This is an absolutely necessary pre-requisite for using Repomate.
 Create an organization with an appropriate name on the GitHub instance you intend to use.
 You can find the ``New organization`` button by going to ``Settings -> Organization``.
 I will call my *target organization*